I Got Fired Over Zoom

 No, I had not seen the email she’d sent less than an hour earlier.
 I’d been working on an op-ed for her, on the nature of communal grief and its effects on the brain.

-For the past two years, I’ve been the full-time head writer at a Silicon Valley health-tech start-up, working remotely from Brooklyn, with frequent cross-country trips––pre-pandemic, that is––to the mothership.
+For the past two years, I’ve been the full-time head writer at a Silicon Valley health-tech start-up, working remotely from Brooklyn, with frequent cross-country trips—pre-pandemic, that is—to the mothership.
 Writing blog posts, op-eds, and complicated science-based content for our app takes uninterrupted focus, so I try to be disciplined about distractions, checking my inbox infrequently.
-Normally, anything urgent––the arrival of a cake in the office, a request for trivia topics for the weekly staff meetings––gets blasted out over Slack.
+Normally, anything urgent—the arrival of a cake in the office, a request for trivia topics for the weekly staff meetings—gets blasted out over Slack.
 The only previous fire I’d had to put out was when the CEO needed me to edit an indecipherable proposal, due the next day, during my nephew’s bar mitzvah.
 She’d texted it to my cellphone on a Sunday morning, and I’d quickly slipped out of the family brunch to wrangle word salad into cogent prose.

-I dialed into the Zoom meeting at 12:16 p.m.––meaning 9:16 a.m. in California, the start of my colleagues’ workday––and saw only a blank white screen.
+I dialed into the Zoom meeting at 12:16 p.m.—meaning 9:16 a.m. in California, the start of my colleagues’ workday—and saw only a blank white screen.
 The meeting had begun at 9 a.m. and ended just before 9:07, so I’d missed it entirely.
 Double weird.
 Normally our all-hands Zoom meetings last between 45 minutes and an hour.
 At night.
 Suddenly, a new Slack channel appeared: #goodbye.

 Until this moment, I had not worried about the economic fallout from COVID-19 affecting my own ability to pay rent or buy groceries.
 I’m not in the restaurant industry, I don’t cut hair (well, not professionally, that is), I’m neither a concert promoter nor a Broadway star, I don’t own a nail salon, I can’t draw tattoos.
 I’m a writer/photographer with a steady day job in health tech: Those two words alone, health and tech, should have been able to protect me these days, right?